GovTechSG/seed-documentation/seed-pre-onboarding-clean-up-instructions-for-macos.md

 - If you are a vendor, contact your Defender ATP administrator to get the offboarding scripts.

- ?> These scripts are valid for a month from the date of download.
-The expiry date is indicated in the name of the file that has the offboarding scripts.

 If you are a Defender ATP administrator, do the following to get the offboarding scripts: